yardencsGitHub/BirdSongBout/helpers/GUI/README.md

 ![MapImage](https://github.com/yardencsGitHub/BirdSongBout/blob/master/helpers/GUI/img/MapFig.png)
 ### Amplitude threshold
 ![ThrImage](https://github.com/yardencsGitHub/BirdSongBout/blob/master/helpers/GUI/img/ThrFig.png)
 Set the threshold by dragging the line up and down and then press ENTER.
+If you don't see a threshold line don't despair.
+It is possible to pan the iamage and find the threshold.
+Don't forget to later cancel the panning tool so you can move the line.
 A new panel will appear:
 ### The spectrogram window
 ![SpecImage](https://github.com/yardencsGitHub/BirdSongBout/blob/master/helpers/GUI/img/SpecFig.png)
 This panel is the main focus in working on each file and all keyboard hotkeys, listed below, function only when this panel is selected.